FAQ

 Early October.
 It takes roughly two months to organize entries, distribute material to the judges, conduct the judging, compile the judges’ evaluations, determine the various Award levels, and then notify winners.

 No. If you cannot attend Greystone.net’s HCIC, all forms of Award recognition will be sent to you following the end of the conference.
-We encourage Award winners to attend the conference because of the recognition they will receive during a special Awards presentation, which will also cover the current state of e-health development and outlook for the coming year.
-Also, the conference is an excellent opportunity for all those who entered the Awards to attend many valuable presentations on e-health and to network.
+We encourage Award winners to attend the conference because of the recognition they will receive during a special Awards presentation.
+The conference is an excellent opportunity for all those who entered the Awards to attend many valuable presentations and to network.
+For those who cannot attend, we also produce a virtual Awards Presentation.
+This is an excellent way to share your recognition with your wider team.

 Certificates are printed exactly as entered on the entry form.
 If you indicate on the entry form that both names should be included, we will attempt to do so.
 Space issues on the certificate may cause the combined name to be truncated.
 Winners can order duplicate certificates for a fee after all the winners are announced.
 At that time, the duplicate certificate(s) can be tailored to include whatever version or format of names you wish and to correct problems with printing.